 Sara Eddington, Wendy Heath and Dardanelle McLean – Smith

-The purpose of the Te Runanga o Waihao (TRoW) Environmental Committee is to improve TRoW ability to influence resource use and management methods that affect TRoW values and TRoW policy mechanisms to protect and enhance values.
+The purpose of the Te Runanga o Waihao (TRoW) Environmental Portfolio is to improve TRoW ability to influence resource use and management methods that affect TRoW values and TRoW policy mechanisms to protect and enhance values.

 This will enable the Runanga to effectively exercise rangatiratanga and kaitiakitanga over wāhi tapu, mahinga kai and other taonga tuku iho in the Runanga takiwa and across different environmental forums TRoW representatives participate in.
 The committee serves in an advisory capacity, making recommendations to the Executive and whanau on all matters that impact the environment within the rohe of TRoW.